Christmas Tree Care Tips

 Christmas Tree Care Tips for Longevity

-If you aren't going to put the tree up right away, put it in a cool place that's protected from sun and wind.
+If you aren't going to put the tree up right away, place it in a cool, protected area that's out of direct sunlight and wind.
 Just before you put the tree in the stand, cut another half-inch off the trunk.

 Keep the Tree From Drying Out

-How to care for the tree to keep it from drying out?
+How can I care for the tree to prevent it from drying out?
 These tips can help:

-- Location, location, location: Place the tree in a location that's away from all heat sources and sun.
+• Location, location, location: Place the tree in a location that's away from all heat sources and the direct sunlight.

-- Protection: Put plastic sheeting under the stand to protect the floor in case of spillage.
+• Protection: Put plastic sheeting under the stand to protect the floor in case of water spillage.

 Christmas Tree Care Tips for Fire Safety

 As long as the tree is taking up water, it's OK and should not be a fire danger.
-None of the additives, such as aspirin, sugar, etc., really help much - keep the water coming.
+None of the additives, such as aspirin or sugar, really help much - keep the water coming.
 The tips below can help keep things safe.

 Follow these tips and you'll have a Christmas tree you can actually light and enjoy on Christmas Eve, and on Christmas morning.